-“In this world there is a two-fold basis taught since ancient times by Me: that of jnana yoga, the yoga of the followers of Sankhya, and karma yoga, the yoga of the yogis” (3:3)
+The Holy Lord said: In this world there is a two-fold path taught by me long ago: knowledge, the yoga of the Sankhyas, and action, the yoga of the yogis (3:3).

 Sri Ramakrishna often said that basically there were two yogas: karma yoga, the yoga of action, and mano yoga, the yoga of the mind–buddhi yoga, or jnana yoga.

 In our evolution through many lives we take up many approaches that we do not complete for some reason.
 These remain unfulfilled, and it is necessary that we complete them or in some way combine and resolve them.
-So it is natural to be drawn to differing attitudes and approaches at different phases of our spiritual development.
+So it is natural to be drawn to different attitudes and approaches at different phases of our spiritual development.
 A test of infants found that they instinctively knew exactly what they needed to eat at the time and would go right for those foods, including things with unpleasant taste.
 The same is true of our own heart.
 We know the way we should go, and to deny it is to deny our inner divinity.

 How not to go about it

-“Not by abstention from actions does a man attain the state beyond action, and not by renunciation alone does he approach perfection.
-Indeed, no one, even in the twinkling of an eye, ever exists without performing action; everyone is forced to perform action, even action which is against his will, by the gunas which originate in prakriti” (3:4, 5).
+Not by abstaining from actions does a man attain the state beyond action, and not by mental renunciation alone does he approach to perfection.
+Truly, no one for even a moment exists without doing action.
+Each person is compelled to perform action, even against his will, by the gunas born of prakriti (3:4-5).

-Krishna assures us that inaction is impossible–it is impossible even for God, so why not for the godlike?
+Krishna assures us that inaction is impossible–even for God, so why not for the godlike?
 When we are in a moving vehicle we may not want to move or see the need for it, but move we shall.
-In the same way, the moment we enter into relative existence, into prakriti, we begin moving, and we never stop until we transcend relativity and attain the Absolute.
+In the same way, the moment we enter into relative existence, into prakriti, we begin moving and we never stop until we transcend relativity and attain the Absolute.
 Therefore the gunas of prakriti, sattwa, rajas, and tamas, combine to force us to act.
 In this matter there is no free will–we cannot choose to act or not.
 The only freedom we have is to decide how we will act.
 This is why all religions place such importance on virtuous or right action.
 Act we must, so we must act rightly.

 Only those who erroneously suppose the inner and outer, the spiritual and the material, to be not only different but in opposition to one another, think that abstention from action is the way to perfection or that escape is liberation.
 This is why the Gita is so incredibly important.
 It shows that right activity is as necessary for inner enlightenment as the more obvious means such as japa and meditation.